jauntsdn/rsocket-jvm/README.md

 ## Binaries

-Binary releases are published on Maven Central for reactor, rxjava & helidon libraries.
+Binary releases are published on Maven Central for reactor, rxjava, helidon & mutiny libraries.

 ```groovy